mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 Low Code Single View Creator is available since version `3.3.0`

-Throughout this section, we will make examples based on the `food-delivery` use case, in particular to the `sv_customer` single view.
-A complete ER schema in the dedicated [section](/fast_data/configuration/config_maps/erSchema.md#real-use-case-example).
+Throughout this section, we will make examples based on the `food-delivery` use case and the `sv_customer` Single View.
+A complete ER schema can be found in the dedicated [section](/fast_data/configuration/config_maps/erSchema.md#real-use-case-example).

 Here you can see a visual representation of the ER schema.